★ BEST INVESTING TOOLS COMPARISON ★

 How much do Financial Modeling Prep (FMP) and FRED (Federal Reserve Economic Data) cost?

-Good news—both Financial Modeling Prep (FMP) and FRED (Federal Reserve Economic Data) offer free plans.
-You can try each platform without commitment and only pay when you need premium features.
+Good news: both Financial Modeling Prep (FMP) and FRED (Federal Reserve Economic Data) have free plans, so you can run them side by side and only pay if you hit a wall.

 Can I use Financial Modeling Prep (FMP) or FRED (Federal Reserve Economic Data) on my phone?